Ripley Valley State Secondary College

 • 3rd instalment ($230) due Friday 15th August

-Statements will be emailed by 9/5/25 (week 3 of this term), please note that if you have already made a payment or set up a payment plan through direct debit or Centrepay these statements are for your information only.
+Statements have been emailed, please note that if you have already made a payment or set up a payment plan through direct debit or Centrepay these statements are for your information only.
 Statements will be sent again prior to the final instalment due date.

 Following are the SRS parent information letters for each year level which outline the inclusions and cost of the 2025 SRS.